Argentina–China relations: Trade

-Two factors on economic influence within Argentina is China's emigration, and exports and imports.
+Two factors of economic influence within Argentina are China's emigration and exports and imports.
 Approximately 64% of the farmable land in Argentina is reserved for soybean production.
 Since 2010, Argentina has become a main exporter of soybean meal and soybean oil.
 The soybean meal and soybean oil percentages of Argentina range from over 40% (soybean meal) and 60% (soybean oil) of global production.
-In order to grow Argentina's collective income, soybeans (and soybean related items) are charged 35% of their worth; the greater part of these profits are 5% of Argentina's collective income in soybean exportation.
+In order to grow Argentina's collective income, soybeans (and soybean-related items) are charged 35% of their worth; the greater part of these profits is 5% of Argentina's collective income in soybean exportation.
 Argentina's financial sector has experienced changes within their soybean exports since the early 2000s.

 With China's influence in Latin America during this early period, countries a part of the Mercosur organization also experienced changes within their trade evaluations.
 The rate of soybean production of five South American countries a part of Mercosur witnessed a 221.4% growth from 1995 to 2010.
-Argentina is one of China's main trading partners in South America; the trade between both countries amounting to nearly $13 billion in US currency.
-Before 2008, the amount of exports Argentina sent to China accounted to be US$5.796 billion, and the imports from China to Argentina totaled to be US$7.649 billion.
-The trade exchange between Argentina and China showed an 80% export of soybean products to China from Argentina, and Chinese industrial exports totaling to be 98.9% of Argentina's imports.
+Argentina is one of China's main trading partners in South America, the trade between both countries amounting to nearly $13 billion in US currency.
+Before 2008, the amount of exports Argentina sent to China accounted for US$5.796 billion, and the imports from China to Argentina totaled US$7.649 billion.
+The trade exchange between Argentina and China showed an 80% export of soybean products to China from Argentina and Chinese industrial exports totaling 98.9% of Argentina's imports.

-During the economic crisis of 2008, with the minor loss in profits in imports and exports worldwide, and China managing to maintain consistency economically, China was recognized as a world power which directly effected the relationship with Argentina.
-In 2008, when Argentinian trades to China reached US$6,379 million, the exports of soybean products to China from Argentina stopped.
+During the economic crisis of 2008, with the minor loss in profits in imports and exports worldwide and China managing to maintain consistency economically, China was recognized as a world power, which directly affected the relationship with Argentina.
+In 2008, when Argentine trades to China reached US$6,379 million, the exports of soybean products to China from Argentina stopped.
 Already processed soybean products were prohibited in the Chinese market due to China's own competitive soybean crushing industry.